SpenceKonde/megaTinyCore/megaavr/libraries/Event/README.md

 * Users modules know whether they need a sync or async signal, and use the appropriate event subchannel.
 * There is only one type of channel - with a sync and async subchannel.
   * If the generator is synchronous, both subchannels are identical synchronous signals.
-  * If it's not, then the async subchannel gets the unchantged asynchronous signal, which goes through a synchronizer and the output of the synchronizer goes onto the sync channel.
+  * If it's not, then the async subchannel gets the unchanged asynchronous signal, which goes through a synchronizer and the output of the synchronizer goes onto the sync channel.
+* Now, if you read the above a couple of times, you realize that *on a 2-series, or anything not a 0/1-series you can forget about sync/async channels, because anything that needs a synchronous signal will get a synchronized one*.
+  * You still need to be cognizant of pulse lengths, especially if you have something that ha
+* It is difficult to understand why, in light of this, there is no register we can read to see the state of all these signals that are supposedly synchronized, and should be easy to make available on a register.
+  * There must be some technical issue with this, as it's too obvious to have not gone in if it was easy to implement.
+  * UNLESS the paradigm of the original design - which DID have

 The fact that it is asynchronous usually doesn't matter - it's either "faster than anything else" (if the user is async), or "2-3 clock cycles behind", but it is one of the things one should keep in mind when using these features, because every so often it does matter.